vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 ```
 ### Filter the defects' areas

-In some cases, when the amount of defect is large, then it could be usefull to filter off the defects whith area lower than the treshold.
-The treshold is set manually in the label field.
+In some cases, when the amount of defect is large, then it could be useful to filter off the defects with areas lower than the threshold.
+The threshold is set manually in the label field.
 It is stored in the variable *low_area_limit* and passed to the if-loop when the "Calculate boundaries"-button has been pressed.

 ```Matlab
  % Value changed function: LowerarealimitEditField